Dylan Cozens (baseball)

-Dylan Wallace Cozens (pronounced KUH-zins; born May 31, 1994), is an American former professional baseball outfielder.
-He was a second round pick (77th overall) in the 2012 MLB draft.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies.
+Dylan Wallace Cozens (pronounced KUH-zins; born May 31, 1994) is an American former professional baseball outfielder and professional football defensive lineman.
+He was a second-round pick (77th overall) in the 2012 MLB draft by the Philadelphia Phillies, and played in Major League Baseball (MLB) for the team from 2018 to 2019.

 Early life

 Cozens was born in Scottsdale, Arizona.
-His father Randy played football for four years as a defensive lineman at the University of Pittsburgh, and was drafted in the 17th round of the 1976 NFL Draft by the Denver Broncos, but never played for them.
+His father Randy played football for four years as a defensive lineman at the University of Pittsburgh, and was drafted in the 17th round of the 1976 NFL draft by the Denver Broncos, but never played for them.

 Cozens initially attended Desert Mountain High School in Arizona, but was suspended midway through his junior year for an altercation with his baseball coach.
 Baseball writer Keith Law reported that Cozens "shoved his coach and told him to 'f off' in the dugout during a game, so he was kicked off the team - the culmination of a series of incidents that turned many scouts off him, one even calling him a 'bully'".

 That led to Cozens transferring to Chaparral High School.
 Due to his transfer, Cozens was forced to sit out the rest of his junior season due to eligibility restrictions.
 As a senior, Cozens posted a .520 batting average, and hit 19 home runs, in 33 games, breaking the school's single-season record, formerly held by longtime Chicago White Sox first baseman Paul Konerko.
 His 19 home runs led the state and were second nationally only to the 21 hit by future major leaguer Joey Gallo.
 He ended the season by hitting a walk-off home run in the bottom of the seventh inning of the Division I state championship, winning the title.
 He played that season alongside future Team Israel outfielder/first baseman Jeremy Wolf.

 Cozens' also was a standout defensive end on Chaparral's football team and verbally committed to play for the Arizona Wildcats football team before opting to sign with the Phillies.